Foundation Diet and Health

 Occurrence - Origin:

-The distribution area of the pointed lady's mantle ( Alchemilla vulgaris ) covers temperate Europe up to the Ob in Siberia.
+The distribution area of the lady's mantle ( Alchemilla vulgaris) covers temperate Europe up to the Ob in Siberia.
 To the north, the species occurs as far as northern Russia and central Fennoscandia.
-According to Wikipedia , the common lady's mantle (which is synonymous with pointed lady's mantle and ordinary lady's mantle) is hardly widespread in western Europe.
+According to Wikipedia, the common lady's mantle (which is synonymous with the lady's mantle and the common lady's mantle) is hardly widespread in western Europe.
 The vegetation limit runs through Holland along the Rhine and through southwestern Switzerland.
-South of the Alps, the pointed lady's mantle is only rarely widespread, more common in the Balkans.
+The lady's mantle is only rarely widespread south of the Alps, and is more common in the Balkans.
 6

 In Central Europe, the common lady's mantle is common in the low mountain ranges and scattered in the Alps (up to about 2,000 m) and in the hilly areas; it is rare in the lowlands.
 6